-This week on NYNHB we’re turning things over to cycling guru Paul East from Bike Parts.
+This week on NYNHB we’re turning things over to cycling guru Paul East from Bike Parts to talk about cycling for weight loss – and how to get the best pound loss per pedal.

 Long term readers of this blog might remember a while back I stuffed my leg up and, despite giving it two years to mend, it refuses – every time I build back up to running, I push it that little bit too hard and stuff it back up again – the only exercise I can really do is cycling.
 So, when Paul said he’d like to talk about cycling and weight loss on here, I jumped at the chance to find out more.
 So, here we go….over to Paul